What are you looking for?

 Author bio

-Phoebe joined Hugh James in March 2021 and is a Senior Associate in the specialist Asbestos team.
+Phoebe joined Hugh James in March 2021 and is a Legal Director in the specialist Asbestos team.
 Phoebe has acted solely for Claimants in asbestos disease litigation since qualifying as a solicitor in 2013.
 Since then, she has successfully obtained compensation for a significant number of patients following their diagnoses of mesothelioma, asbestosis, pleural thickening and lung cancer.

 Disclaimer: The information on the Hugh James website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 If you would like to ensure the commentary reflects current legislation, case law or best practice, please contact the blog author.